Project

 Thank you in advance, for your assistance in this matter.

-RE: Scaling of old Winamp skins - Added by John Lindgren almost 10 years ago
+RE: Scaling of old Winamp skins - Added by John Lindgren over 10 years ago

 As I said before, I'm not personally interested in reimplementing the scaling feature.
 There appears to be enough interest in the feature that you should be able to find another developer who is interested and can write a patch, or even pool together a few dollars and hire someone to do so (I'm not volunteering as I already have a full-time job).
 It will take more effort than just reverting the commit that removed the feature, as the originally implementation was badly done, but the feature is certainly not impossible to implement.

-RE: Scaling of old Winamp skins - Added by John Lindgren almost 10 years ago
+RE: Scaling of old Winamp skins - Added by John Lindgren over 10 years ago

 John Fordham wrote: